- International Admission

 - How do I qualify for an I-20?

 - The “I-20 amount” is the total amount that each international student must show proof of financial support for in order to secure the I-20 document necessary for a Visa interview.
-The estimated amount for tuition and living expenses for one academic year currently is $55,536 USD for academic undergraduate students and $30,806 USD for ESL students.
+The estimated amount for tuition and living expenses for one academic year currently is $55,536 USD for academic undergraduate students.

 Proof of financial status must include the following: